JackinOFlove/System_Analysis_and_Design_TongjiSSE_2024Fall/Assignment3/Assignment3.md

 Before users can access the various features of our project, they must first authenticate their login credentials.
 This is necessary because access to certain operational interfaces is restricted to authorized users only.
 Login authentication serves as a prerequisite for performing any operations that require authenticated user permissions.

-To ensure smooth and secure user interactions, the sa-token framework is utilized to manage the login process.
+To ensure smooth and secure user interactions, we utilize token to manage the login process.
 It provides a set of API interfaces that allow the system to check the current login status, as well as retrieve token-related information such as validity, expiration, and user identity.
 These interfaces seamlessly integrate with other parts of the system, enabling efficient authentication management and facilitating subsequent user operations that require authentication.

-By leveraging the sa-token framework, our project can ensure that all operations are performed securely and only by authenticated users, enhancing both functionality and security across the platform.
+By leveraging token-based authentication, our project can ensure that all operations are performed securely and only by authenticated users, enhancing both functionality and security across the platform.

 | API                      | Method | Parameters             | Description                                                  |
 | ------------------------ | ------ | ---------------------- | ------------------------------------------------------------ |